defenseunicorns/uds-security-hub-v1-archive/docs/adrs/0001-rootfs-scanning.md

 ### Remote Package Scanner

-The remote package scanner can use the same process if it's in the same format.
+The remote package scanner uses the same process if it's in the same format.

 We can take a remote ImageIndex and write it to a local filesystem using the package `github.com/google/go-containerregistry/pkg/v1/layout`.

 Unfortunately in this method the registry usually includes multiple architectures: usually `amd64` and `arm64`.
-This will mean that the `index.json` file will not be compatible with the method above.
-To remedy this, we will read through the manifests and select a single architecture, `amd64`, and find the layer that holds that architecture's `index.json`.
-We will replace the local `index.json` with these contents, and then the process will be the same as above.
+This will mean that the `images/index.json` file will not be compatible with the method above.
+To remedy this, we will read through the manifests and select a single architecture, `amd64`, and find the layer that has the annotation `images/index.json`.
+We will replace the locally downloaded `images/index.json` with these contents and then the process will be the same as above.

 ## Alternatives Considered